h0ssimo/h0ssimo.github.io/_drafts/tutorial/workflow-how-to-create-texture-map-for-game-hair-cards-using-xgen.md

 ### The Ultimate Goal

-In short, we need to render out an image like the one below:
+In short, we need to render out an image like the one below (it still needs some work on it though):

 We need thick hair, to create the silhouette and cover most of the head; thinner hair for adding breakups and tinier shapes, and finally some thin strand groups and flyaways to add more details to the hair.